Proposed Regional Plan for Northland August 2020 – Appeals Version

-The Council has now produced an Appeals Version of the Proposed Regional Plan for Northland (excluding GE/GMOs).
+The Council has now produced an Appeals Version of the Proposed Regional Plan for Northland which has now been updated to include provisions relating to the management of genetically modified organisms in the coastal marine area.

 The shading within this version indicates which provisions are subject to appeal to the Environment Court and therefore may change as a result of the appeals process.